Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Download and install RibbonX following the instructions provided with it.

 Download the file RIBBON_2007.xml from this folder in preparation for use.

+Follow the instructions in HowTo to install the sample XML customisation file.

 #### Office Icons